Abhiknoldur/Sonar-Automation/README.md

 # Encoding of the source code.
 Default is default system encoding
 #sonar.sourceEncoding=UTF-8
 ```
-2. Make sure to run following commands before executing the script
+3. Make sure to run following commands before executing the script
 ```
-sudo apt-get update
-sudo apt install -y python3
-sudo apt-get -y install python3-pip pip3 install -r requirements.txt
+pip3 install -r requirements.txt
 ```
-3. Command to run the script:
+4. Command to run the script:

 ```
 python3 sonarScanner.py
 ```

-4. It will ask the project you want to scan
+5. It will ask the project you want to scan

 e.g.